google/skia/site/user/api/SkMatrix_Reference.md

 SkScalar getTranslateX() const
 </pre>

-Returns translation contributing to x output.
+Returns horizontal translation.Returns translation contributing to x output.
 With <a href="#SkMatrix_mapPoints">mapPoints</a>, moves <a href="#Point">Points</a> along the x-axis.

 ### Return Value